algebananazzzzz/ProjectBallsWeb/README.md

 ```
 nano docker-compose.yml
 ```
-Then change port number of 8000 to your preferred port in the web service.
+Then change exposed port number of 8000 to your preferred port in the web service in the field ports.
+By default, application is exposed to port 8000 of localhost.

 3. Run docker commands